-Information Ratio is a risk adjusted return measure.
-It measures a composite's monthly returns in excess of its benchmark divided by the standard deviation of the monthly excess returns (see tracking error).
-The higher the information ratio is, the greater is the return per unit of risk.
-The information ratio is calculated as follows:
+The Information ratio is a risk-adjusted performance measure.
+It determines the average portfolio return relative to the benchmark per unit of tracking error as measured by the standard deviation of relative returns.
+The higher the information ratio is, the greater is the relative return per unit of relative risk.
+The information ratio is calculated as follows1: